flannelhead/blackstar/README.md

 * How to spell Schwarzchild correctly

 ## Inspiration
-This project was heavily inspired by [this excellent article](http://rantonels.github.io/starless/) and the [Python code](http://github.com/rantonels/starless).
+This project was heavily inspired by [this excellent article](http://rantonels.github.io/starless/) and the [Python code](http://github.com/rantonels/starless) by [rantonels](https://github.com/rantonels).
+Without him, this project would never have born.
+You'll most certainly notice some similarities but also differences.

 The movie Interstellar did an excellent rendition of a black hole.
 They also published a [paper](http://iopscience.iop.org/article/10.1088/0264-9381/32/6/065001) describing their discoveries.